Martje55555/LoadTesting/README.md

 `ab -m POST -n 1000 -c 100 localhost:3000/createMessage`

 * `-m` specifies http request
-* `n` Indicates how many requests are going to be made.
+* `-n` Indicates how many requests are going to be made.
-* `-c` ("Concurrency").
-Indicates how many clients (people/users) will be hitting the site at the same time.
+* `-c` Indicates how many clients (people/users) will be hitting the site at the same time.
 While ab runs, there will be -c clients hitting the site.
 This is what actually decides

 Go [here](http://httpd.apache.org/docs/2.4/programs/ab.html) for more options